Calendar

 Share: twitter

-• Her Majesty Queen Sofía presided over the closing ceremony of the 2nd International Congress on ALS “Manolo Barrós”
+• Her Majesty Queen Sofia presided over the closing ceremony of the 2nd International Congress on ALS ‘Manolo Barrós’

-Her Majesty Queen Sofía’s Support for Neurodegenerative Diseases
+Her Majesty Queen Sofía's support for neurodegenerative diseases

-Through this congress, the Reina Sofía Foundation reinforces its strong commitment to the research of neurodegenerative diseases and the improvement of the quality of life of those affected.
-In 2024, the Foundation doubled its resources for social initiatives, reaching a total of €4,239,467, of which €3,859,074 were invested in research projects focused on Alzheimer’s and other neurodegenerative disorders.
-This commitment to science is complemented by a robust social action strategy, with over €300,000 dedicated to supporting vulnerable groups.
+With this conference, the Reina Sofía Foundation reinforces its firm commitment to research into neurodegenerative diseases and improving the quality of life of those affected.
+In 2024, it doubled the resources allocated to its social work, reaching a total of 4,239,467 euros, of which 3,859,074 have been invested in research projects focused on Alzheimer's and other neurodegenerative diseases.

 Gallery